lilybate/lab2-git-markdown/readme.md

    4.4.1](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#git-basics-situational-awareness)).
    Show below, in _block quote_, what does it print.

-   "On branch main
+   >On branch main
 Your branch is up to date with 'origin/main'.

-Changes not staged for commit:
+>Changes not staged for commit:
   (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
         modified:   readme.md

-Untracked files:
+>Untracked files:
   (use "git add <file>..." to include in what will be committed)
         books.Rmd

-no changes added to commit (use "git add" and/or "git commit -a")"
+>no changes added to commit (use "git add" and/or "git commit -a")"

    Explain, in plain text, what does it mean.